yref-boop/perceptron/README.md

     - the first value of each pair, x represents the weight of the connection
     - the second the current value being transmitted
 - since there is just a single neuron implemented, the learning algorithm is the delta rule

+in its current state the code should be able to learn to find a any linearly separable pattern for a problem that can be solved by it, yet it hasn't been tested yet